 50.These geometric centerpiece containers

-As I mentioned, there’s plenty to add here!
-We’ll be adding to this all year as we continue to follow 2018 wedding decorations and trends.
+As I mentioned, there’s plenty of wedding decoration ideas to add here!
+We’ll be updating this list all year as we continue to follow 2018 wedding decorations, wedding backdrops, and trends.
 Be sure to bookmark this and follow along! :)